Medical expert of the article

 - prevent the development of complications;

-Standard rehabilitation techniques include exercise therapy (a special set of exercises), physiotherapy, vitamin therapy, and additional conservative treatment.
+Standard rehabilitation methods include exercise therapy (a special set of exercises), physiotherapy, vitamin therapy, and additional conservative treatment.
 The main procedures are aimed at restoring tissue nutrition and lymph flow, accelerating blood circulation and healing.

-Lymphomassage after surgery axillary lymphadenectomy
+Lymphatic massage after axillary lymphadenectomy surgery

-- reduction of tissue edema;
+- reduction of tissue swelling;

-- increased skin turgor;
+- increasing skin turgor;

 - optimization of metabolic processes;